UK recovery more lopsided as manufacturing slips, consumer loans soar

 Taken together, the figures suggested Britain's upturn -- one of the strongest among advanced economies in 2014 -- will remain biased towards consumption rather than other sources of growth such as investment and exports.

-With a national election due in May in which the economy will take centre stage, signs of weaker manufacturing growth may concern Chancellor George Osborne.
+With a national election due in May in which the economy will take center stage, signs of weaker manufacturing growth may concern finance minister George Osborne.

 "This morning's UK data releases show that the long hoped-for economic rebalancing story is not playing out as envisaged," said James Knightley, economist at ING.